moabu/cluster-mgr/README.md

 python setup.py install
 ```

-- There may be a few warnings here, but this is normal.
+- There may be a few innocuous warnings here, but this is normal.

 - A successful installation will install a tool called clustermgr-cli.